IAG may look to buy stake in American Airlines

 Her comments followed a story in the Mail on Sunday, which cited IAG Chief Executive Willie Walsh as saying that IAG would be open to buying a stake if there was a strong strategic argument for investment, adding that any investment would be small.

-A source close to IAG said the possibility of buying a stake in American was not linked to any bid by Delta.
+A source close to IAG (ICAG.L) said the possibility of buying a stake in American (AAMRQ.PK) was not linked to any bid by Delta.

 But American is seen as a target for Delta, and if such a takeover were successful, that would break up the oneworld alliance and strengthen competition against IAG on transatlantic routes.